 I used my basic focaccia recipe that is adapted from my favorite Italian cookbook, Essentials of Classic Italian Cooking from Marcella Hazan.
 It’s a perfect focaccia recipe, yielding that pillowy, springy crumb and rising beautifully.

-This bakes a nice big focaccia, and a large stone baking sheet is perfect, although you can use a regular baking sheet.
+This bakes a nice big focaccia, using a large stone baking sheet or regular baking sheet.
+My favorite baking sheet is this USA pan.
+I own several sizes.

 I found this new stone baking sheet just added to my Amazon shopping guide.

-The dough rises very quickly but you will still need a solid four hours before baking.
+The dough rises very quickly, but the dough needs a solid four hours before baking.

 We start with this amount of dough which doubles in about an hour.
 After two hours, the dough is stretched out on the pan, but not baked for another two hours.